lsst-sqre/phalanx/docs/admin/index.rst

 Administrators
 ##############

+A Phalanx administrator is someone who is responsible for defining a Phalanx environment, installing Phalanx in that environment, and maintaining the resulting cluster.
-Administrators operate infrastructure, bootstrap infrastructure, and are involved in the deployment, configuration, and Argo CD synchronization of applications.
+Administrators operate infrastructure, manage secrets, and are involved in the deployment, configuration, and Argo CD synchronization of applications.

 .. toctree::
-   :caption: Bootstrapping
+   :caption: Initial install
    :maxdepth: 1
    :name: bootstrapping-toc

-   bootstrapping
+   requirements
+   hostnames
+   secrets-setup
+   installation

 .. toctree::
    :caption: Procedures